 ESTABLISH A PATENT AIRWAY

-Patients with massive hemoptysis who have severe shortness of breath, poor gas exchange, hemodynamic instability, or rapid ongoing hemoptysis, should be intubated with a large bore endotracheal tube (size 8.0 or greater, if possible).
-The purpose of the large size is to facilitate interventional and diagnostic bronchoscopy.
+Patients with massive hemoptysis who have significant shortness of breath, poor gas exchange, hemodynamic instability, or rapid ongoing hemoptysis should be intubated with a large bore endotracheal tube (size 8 or greater, if possible).
+In addition, this should be done early in patients with very little cardiopulmonary reserve.
+The purpose of the large lumen size is to facilitate interventional and diagnostic bronchoscopy.

 - Jean-Baptiste E. Clinical assessment and management of massive hemoptysis.
 Crit Care Med 2000; 28:1642.